 The following Trusts and Inheritance Tax guidance note Produced by Tolley in association with Emma Haley at Boodle Hatfield LLP provides comprehensive and up to date tax information covering:

 An essential first step of any estate planning exercise is to get to know the client and find out all the relevant information about his circumstances (past, present and future), as far as these can be determined.

 The adviser will first need to complete the necessary identification procedures to comply with money laundering regulations.
 The usual client acceptance (on-boarding) procedures will need to be followed as well.

 The adviser will then need to take instructions from the client.
 These should be recorded in writing and form part of the client care agreement so that the scope of the work to be undertaken is clearly understood by both adviser and client.
-The extent of the work may develop into other areas as the matter progresses and this should also be a
+The extent of the work may develop into other areas as the matter progresses and this

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article